warquel/hh2018/notes.md

 It may take a little poking around, but with your skills, I'm sure it'll be a wintergreen breeze!

 **Clue**

 [Ed Skoudis' Kringlecon Talk](https://www.youtube.com/watch?v=31JsKzsbFUo)

+**KringleCon Kiosk**

+Answer all questions correctly to get the secret phrase!

+#### Question 1

+In 2015, the Dosis siblings asked for help understanding what piece of their "Gnome in Your Home" toy?

+**Firmware**

+#### Question 2

+In 2015, the Dosis siblings disassembled the conspiracy dreamt up by which corporation?

+**ATNAS**

+#### Question 3

+In 2016, participants were sent off on a problem-solving quest based on what artifact that Santa left?

+Question 4

+In 2016, Linux terminals at the North Pole could be accessed with what kind of computer?

+Question 5
+In 2017, the North Pole was being bombarded by giant objects.
+What were they?

+Question 6
+In 2017, Sam the snowman needed help reassembling pages torn from what?

+**Happy Trails**